GFayrr/portalcalculator/README.md

 ## Precision and Limitations

-* Values are truncated
+* Values are rounded
 * Y-coordinate is not converted
-* Precision depends on the chosen scaling factor

 ## Compatibility

-* Minecraft versions: 1.21.1x (adjust `pack_format` if needed)
+* Minecraft versions: 1.21.1x
 * Works in survival mode if commands are enabled
 * Multiplayer compatible